 What Are the 5 Fastest Growing Careers That Require a Graduate Degree?

-The fastest growing careers that require a graduate degree are:
+According to the BLS, The fastest growing careers that require a graduate degree are:

 Employment Outlook for the Fastest Growing Careers With a Graduate Degree (2016-2026)

 The number one factor in determining the top 5 fastest growing careers requiring a graduate degree is the employment outlook from 2016-2026.
-This is a calculation to project the percent change in available positions. i
+This is a calculation to project the percent change in available positions.

 Why is this helpful?
 Well you may want to consider if open positions may be out there once you graduate from your master’s program.
 This data could also indicate an increasing demand for these services.